-3.5 Storage of materials
+3.4 Storage of materials

-3.5.1 Materials are to be delivered by way of the existing entrance to the site off The Green to the working area (the car parking area to the side) initially and from there to the various parts of the site where they are needed.
+3.4.1 Materials are to be delivered by way of the existing entrance off Bagshot Road to the main delivery/set down area at the front of the site.

-3.5.2 Materials shall be moved to the working areas by fork lift truck, dumper truck or by hand where they can be distributed to where they are needed according to the different phases of the development.
+3.4.2 Materials can then be moved to the working areas for storage by fork lift truck, dumper truck or by hand where they can be distributed to where they are needed according to the different phases of the development.